mitogen-hq/mitogen/docs/howitworks.rst

 Attributes:

 * `lock` – :py:class:`threading.Lock`.
-* `queue` – enqueued items.
+* `queue` – items waiting to be dequeued.
-* `wake_socks` – the write sides of the socketpairs for each currently sleeping thread.
-While the lock is held, a non-empty `wake_socks` indicates not only the presence of sleeping threads, but threads that have recently woken but have not yet to retrieved their item from `queue`.
+* `sleeping` – write sides of the socketpairs for each sleeping thread, and threads in the process of waking from sleep.
+* `waking` – integer number of `sleeping` threads in the process of waking up.
-* `closed` – a simple boolean defaulting to :py:data:`False`.
+* `closed` – boolean defaulting to :py:data:`False`.
 Every time `lock` is acquired, `closed` must be tested, and if it is :py:data:`True`, :py:class:`mitogen.core.LatchError` must be thrown.